Ongole Gittha: Plot

 It is now that White reveals his past.
 Years back, Narayana used to be the chairman of the Ongole market.
 Adikeshavulu was the son of another man, who envied Narayana and wanted his post.
-The man commits suicide as he could not get the post and taking pity, Narayana appoints Adikeshavulu his man, and the market continues to prosper with Adikeshavulu pretending to be good.
-One day, Adikeshavulu starts collecting money from the sellers as the funds for building shelter and giving food for the sellers were insufficient.
+The man commits suicide as he could not get the post.
+Taking pity, Narayana appoints Adikeshavulu as his man, and the market continues to prosper with Adikeshavulu pretending to be good.
+One day, Adikeshavulu started collecting money from the sellers as the funds for building a shelter and giving food to the sellers were insufficient.
 Narayana comes there, stops Adikeshavulu, and tells him that he will give the money.
-Another man in the market who envies Narayana blames him of acting in front of the people and accuses him of telling Adikeshavulu to collect the money.
-But nobody believes him and continues to trust Adikeshavulu.
-Adikeshavulu kills the man along with Durga and it is revealed that it is he who killed his brother.
-White (Dorababu), decides now to take revenge.
+Another man in the market who envies Narayana blames him for acting in front of the people and accuses him of telling Adikeshavulu to collect the money.
+However, nobody believes him and continues to trust Adikeshavulu.
+Adikeshavulu kills the man along with Durga, and it is revealed that it was he who killed his brother.
+White (Dorababu) now decides to take revenge.

-Adikeshavulu kidnaps Narayana, puts him in a sack in the market, and burns the market to ashes as he will get the insurance as profit.
+Adikeshavulu kidnaps Narayana, puts him in a sack in the market, and burns the market to ashes so he will get the insurance as profit.
 The market is burnt that night, but White comes to save it and chases Adikeshavulu into the announcement office.
-There, Adikeshavulu reveals everything about himself, including the fact that he was the one who killed his brother, which White accidentally catches on the announcement mike.
+There, Adikeshavulu reveals everything about himself, including the fact that he was the one who killed his brother, which White accidentally catches on the announcement microphone.
 Everybody outside hears everything and charges at Adikeshavulu, who ends up being injured by their beatings.
-The people welcomes Narayana back in the market, and he gets his post as market president back.
-Adikeshavulu ends up acting like a mad person to escape from the angry people.
+The people welcome Narayana back in the market, and he gets his post as market president back, while Adikeshavulu acts like a mad person to escape from the angry people.